Our 7 Tips for First Time Buyers

 The internet is a powerful tool.
 You can view real estate listings, neighborhood info and all sorts of other great information.
-Try plugging in your price range and neighborhood preferences into our awesome Home Search Tool.
+Try plugging in your price range and neighborhood preferences into an online search site.
 Are there homes that look like they could be a good fit?
 If not, maybe you’ll have to revise the features you’re looking for or try a different neighborhood.

 5. Start saving.

 Many property virgins don’t realize the true out of pocket cost of buying a home.
 Not only is there your down payment, but add closing costs, inspection fees and mortgage application fees.
 Now you’re looking at a whole different number.
 Ask your lender for an estimate of closing costs and what their application fee is.
 The important thing to know is how much money you’ll need, and how much you may need to save.

 Once you’ve done the above steps, it’s important to set a timeline for yourself.
 This can be based off a lease ending, saving money, or life changes like new job or marriage.
 Whatever your motivation, make sure you have a realistic timeline.